ldgabet/damp/README.md

-# docker-web-skeleton
+# damp
-Docker skeleton apache/php-fpm/mysql for existing or new web project
+DAMP is acronym for Docker/Apache/MySQL/Php

 ## Introduction

-The docker web skeleton is a replacement of wamp/lamp/xamp based on multiple docker containers for your new or existing web projects.
+damp is a replacement of wamp/lamp/xamp based on multiple docker containers for your new or existing web projects.
 The skeleton provides 3 docker containers with Apache, PHP-FPM and MySQL.

-docker-web-skeleton gives you everything you need for developing web application.
+damp gives you everything you need for developing web application.
 This complete stack run with docker and docker-compose.

 ## Usage